miriamdong/gmedchain/radish34/README.md

-# Radish34
+# GMedChain platform

-__Radish34__ is a product procurement application that utilizes the __Baseline Protocol__ to gain unprecedented data integrity while maintaining privacy and security for its users.
+__GMedChain platform__ is a product procurement application that utilizes the __Baseline Protocol__ to gain unprecedented data integrity while maintaining privacy and security for its users.

-Disclaimer: This implementation is a demo, and production aspects of key management, wallet management, cloud hosting, integration to other third party tools and performance optimization are left out of scope to drive adoption and present a base set of tools for the community to provide inputs and take this further.
+Disclaimer: This implementation is a demo to show the potential of GMedChain, and production aspects of key management, wallet management, cloud hosting, integration to other third party tools and performance optimization are left out of scope for later.

 ## Prerequisites to run the demo